o0Deepak/data-mining-project/README.md

 })

 data.to_csv('Mall_Customers.csv', index=False)
-print("✅ Mall_Customers.csv created successfully.")
+print("Mall_Customers.csv created successfully.")

 ------------------------------------------------------------
 8. FINAL CHECK
 ------------------------------------------------------------
-✔ File name: Mall_Customers.csv
+ File name: Mall_Customers.csv
-✔ Columns: 5 (exactly as listed)
+ Columns: 5 (exactly as listed)
-✔ Values: Numeric (except Gender)
+ Values: Numeric (except Gender)
-✔ Format: CSV
+ Format: CSV
-✔ Location: Same directory as your Python file
+ Location: Same directory as your Python file

 Once this structure is followed, your code will run smoothly and generate all plots and outputs correctly.